Azure/azure-event-hubs-for-kafka/README.md

 1. **Firewall blocking traffic** - Make sure that port 9093 isn't blocked by your firewall.

 2. **TopicAuthorizationException** - The most common causes of this exception are:
-    1. A typo in the connection string in your configuration file or
+    1. A typo in the connection string in your configuration file, or
     2. Trying to use Event Hubs for Kafka on a Basic tier namespace.
 Event Hubs for Kafka is [only supported for Standard and Dedicated tier namespaces](https://azure.microsoft.com/pricing/details/event-hubs/).

 3. **Kafka version mismatch** - Event Hubs for Kafka Ecosystems supports Kafka versions 1.0 and later.
 Some applications using Kafka version 0.10 and later could occasionally work because of the Kafka protocol's backwards compatability, but we heavily recommend against using old API versions.
 Kafka versions 0.9 and earlier do not support the required SASL protocols and will not be able to connect to Event Hubs.